 How to apply for a release

-Download and complete the form at the Application for Release form at the bottom of this webpage.
+- Download and complete the Application for Release form at the bottom of this webpage.

-Provide a copy of the new provider's valid Offer Letter and any other supporting documentation with the completed Release Application Form.
+- Provide a copy of the new provider's valid unconditional Letter of Offer and any other supporting documentation with the completed Release Application Form.

 The University will not grant release in the following circumstances:

-If the request is considered detrimental to the student's well-being; or
+- If the request is considered detrimental to the student's well-being;

 Release will normally be granted on the basis of the following criteria:

-The student’s enrolment is terminated due to unsatisfactory course progress as governed by the Academic Regulations and will be reported to Department of Education;
+- The student’s enrolment is terminated due to unsatisfactory course progress as governed by the Academic Regulations and will be reported to the Department of Education, Skills and Employment;

 Students will be advised of an outcome within 14 days of the formal request for release.